Kowloon High-School Chronicle: Gameplay

 The game is divided into two primary modes: 3D dungeon crawler RPG segments, which consist of exploring the ruins underneath the school to retrieve treasure, and visual novel segments, which further the story and allow for interaction with the game's characters.
 Joining the two are various skeuomorphic menus – such as maps and Windows 95-styled computer screens – that allow moving around the school and accepting quests.

 In the tradition of classic dungeon crawlers such as Wizardry, the RPG segments assume a tile-based first-person perspective.
-Actions are turn-based, with characters having a given amount of action points to spend before the turn ends.
+Actions are turn-based, with characters having a given number of action points to spend before the turn ends.
 Attacks are carried out as if it were an action game, allowing the player to aim and shoot with a cursor.
 Atypically for the time, the game features a crafting system, through which two items can be combined to synthesize a new one.
 Unlike traditional dungeon crawlers, dungeon segments also heavily feature puzzles, some of which require use of this crafting system.